-The economic benefit and cost analysis of adopting 90.1-1999 utilizes the life cycle cost (LCC) approach, which compares the monetary savings over a specified time horizon with comparison to the associated costs of complying with the code.
+The economic benefit and cost analysis of adopting 90.1-2001 utilizes the life cycle cost (LCC) approach, which compares the monetary savings over a specified time horizon with comparison to the associated costs of complying with the code.
 For this study the LCC is a general measure of the cost of operating a building over its assumed 40-year lifetime and includes the initial incremental construction cost, replacement of key components, and annual energy expenditures.
 A key assumption in the valuation of future benefits and costs is the time value of money or discount rate that reflects the opportunity cost of capital.

 Several factors influence the cost and savings from adopting an energy efficiency building code -first costs, replacement costs, maintenance costs, and energy savings.
 The primary costs associated with code adoption are the incremental costs of required materials and installation that will contribute to reduced annual energy consumption (e.g., higher levels of insulation, more efficient light fixtures) relative to the cost of building materials that would satisfy a less stringent set of requirements.
 These costs are often referred to as "first costs," as they are incurred when the building is first built.
 The collection and treatment of first costs for lighting and building envelope materials is discussed in the following sections.
 In addition to the first costs, many components will need to be replaced during the 40-year period assumed in this study.
 The sum of the first cost and the replacement cost is referred to as total investment cost.
-A comparison of ongoing maintenance costs (excluding replacement costs) for various types of equipment and materials is not included in this analysis (i.e. it can be interpreted that maintenance costs are assumed to be the same for 90.1-1999 and 90.1-1989 requirements).
+A comparison of ongoing maintenance costs (excluding replacement costs) for various types of equipment and materials is not included in this analysis (i.e. it can be interpreted that maintenance costs are assumed to be the same for 90.1-2001, 90.1-1989 and 90a-1980 requirements).

 The primary ongoing monetary benefit of the code is the energy that is saved over the life of a building by using relatively more energy efficient designs, materials and equipment.
 The incremental energy savings are valued using forecasted average commercial gas and electricity rates over a specified time horizon.
 These future values of replacement costs and energy savings are then discounted to a present value.
-This study uses a constant 7% (real) discount rate, which is consistent with the value used by U.S. Department of Energy in analyses of residential and commercial equipment efficiency standards5.
+This study uses a constant 7% (real) discount rate, which is consistent with the value used by U.S. Department of Energy in analyses of residential and commercial equipment efficiency standards3.

-The current average gas and electricity prices for Michigan were obtained from the Energy Information Administration (EIA) and are listed in Table 4 (2001a).
-Based on the Annual Energy Outlook 2002 forecasts (EIA 2001b) 6 the average fuel rates are escalated
+The current average gas and electricity prices for Tennessee were obtained from the Energy Information Administration (EIA) and are listed in Table 4 (2004a and 2004c).
+Based on the Annual Energy Outlook 2003 forecasts (EIA 2004b) the average fuel rates are escalated throughout the first 20-years of the study period and are assumed to remain flat the remaining 20 years of the study period4.

-5 This particular value is motivated by the recommendation of the Office of Management and Budget (OMB) in Circular A-94, (OMB1992).
+3 This particular value is motivated by the recommendation of the Office of Management and Budget (OMB) in Circular A-94, (OMB1992).
 Circular A-94 indicates that this value corresponds to the approximate marginal pretax rate of return on the average investment in the private sector in recent years.
 All rates are reported as "real" rates, which refers to the discount rate above any nominal inflation rate.
-6 During 2001 gas prices spiked throughout the U.S. In order to avoid this atypical spike in the analysis, the gas rates from the year 2000 are used in place of the elevated 2001 rates, and the bubble was removed from the escalation rates for 2002 through 2005.